ABOUT

 About Adoption: The Making of Me

-Sarah and Louise, two former business partners who had a successful ice cream truck in Los Angeles, team up again — this time in frank and honest conversations about all things adoption.
-Both were adopted shortly after birth, but they had very different experiences.
+Sarah Reinhardt and Louise Browne, two adult adoptees and former business partners who had a successful ice cream truck in Los Angeles, team up again — this time in frank and honest conversations about adoption, centered on the adoptee experience.

 About Co-Host Louise Browne